teamdeeson/codex/docs/working-at-deeson/pay-benefits-and-expenses.md

 **How do I claim expenses?**

-You claim out of pocket expenses (travel, subsistence and accommodation) via ReceiptBank.
+Expenses can be paid either on a company credit card or paid using your own cash or card and then reimbursed to you.
+Repayments will be made by BACS within 21 days.

+All expenses should have an accompanying supporting document and must be uploaded to Receipt Bank.
+Where they can be billed to a project please indicate this in the notes field before submitting.

+Acceptable supporting documents include:
+- A simplified receipt for transactions under £250 e.g. Tesco/Starbucks
+- A VAT invoice from the supplier (this will show an invoice number, invoice date, supplier’s trading name & address, supplier’s VAT number, our company name & a description of the goods/services provided)

+Supporting documents that aren't acceptable include:
+- Email confirmation
+- Delivery notes
+- Remittance advices
+- Supplier statements
+- Card copy receipt
+- Letters
+- Paypal receipts (please obtain the supplier invoice)

+If expense receipts are lost or the incorrect supporting document is uploaded, we can't reclaim the VAT on the purchase.

+Please try to upload documents to Receipt Bank as soon as possible after you've spent the money.
+If in doubt, just ask Hannah!

 Purchases of equipment and supplies are handled differently, see the Tool section.

-Supporting documentation (e.g. receipts) should be submitted via ReceiptBank.
-Where they can be billed to a project please indicate this in the notes field before submitting.

-Repayments will be made by BACS within 21 days.

 **If I go by car?**